 Asian (Chinese) medicine’s perspective on fiber

 Classical Asian food energetics and nutrition view foods very differently than Western nutrition.
-Where Western nutrition looks for the part of the food that creates a certain result, Eastern nutrition looks at the energetic functionality of the food as a whole.
+Where Western nutrition looks for the part of the food that creates a certain result, Asian nutrition looks at the energetic functionality of the food as a whole.
 Does it heat?
 Does it cool the body?
 Does it dry?
 Does it moisten?
-To treat with Asian medicine and Eastern nutrition, we look at each individual client’s pattern based on Asian medicine assessment.
+To treat with Asian medicine and nutrition, we look at each individual client’s pattern based on Asian medicine assessment.
 For example, five clients may come in the with same complaint of constipation, but they will likely leave with different assessments and recommendations.
 One may need more Yin and moistening foods to move the bowels.
 One may have Colon Qi deficiency, another might have heat in the Colon, or Liver Qi patterns that are causing the problems.
 Aloe, which can be beneficial in treating constipation, may be perfect for the client with heat in the Colon but too cold and harsh for a client with Yang deficiency.
-The focus of the Asian medicine is to find the root of the cause of the pattern while treating the symptom and that means we need to look at each individual.
+The focus of Asian medicine is to find the root cause of the pattern while treating the symptom and that means we need to look at each individual.

 How much fiber do you need a day?

 The average American eats about 10-13 grams of fiber a day, that’s almost 1/2 of the daily recommendation – yikes!
 Today’s Standard American Diet (SAD) is heavy on refined and processed foods and full of meat products – foods that are nutrient dead and often void of fiber.
 Or swinging to the other side of the pendulum, we may have people who are eating a highly restrictive diet that cuts out particular categories of whole foods like complex carbohydrates.

 The current adequate intake (AI) is

 - Children 4-8: 25 grams/day